 - the review will escalate into a privacy impact assessment if the product/service is expected to pose high risks for the privacy of individuals or falls within the categories for which the PIA is required under the GDPR and

-- if it appears that the processing through the product/service would result in high risk in absence of measures taken to mitigate it, a prior consultation with the competent data protection authority.
+- if it appears that the processing through the product/service would result in a high risk in the absence of measures taken to mitigate it, a prior consultation with the competent data protection authority.

-The above procedure shall be part of the company accountability policy which shall be outlined to employees and consultants through ad hoc trainings or e-learning programs with final tests to be repeated at least on a yearly basis.
+The above procedure shall be part of the company accountability policy which shall be outlined to employees and consultants through an ad hoc training or e-learning programs with final tests to be repeated at least yearly.
 This is to ensure that they are “educated” to ensure privacy compliance.

 2. Embed privacy into the design